 It’s okay to go to bed angry

 I think one of the most popular advice to couples is never go to bed angry.
 While it is a good practice, I believe that it is absolutely okay to go to bed angry.
 It is not because we let pride take over but, there are serious matters that cannot be resolved easily.
 You don’t need to force yourself to be okay and shut up just so you can sleep together “peacefully”.
 There were numerous times when me and my husband slept hating each other.
 The next morning, we would discuss the cause of misunderstanding and fix the problem.
-We have to let our emotions subside to straighten things out without shouting and hurting your partner with awful words.
+We have to let our emotions subside to straighten things out without shouting and hurting out partner with awful words.

 Allow your spouse to have some “me-time”

 While it’s better when we do relaxing activities with our partner together, it is also important to have your husband or wife get some me-time.
 Let your spouse hang out with his/her friends.
 Catching up with old friends is one of the simplest but best stress relievers.
 Everybody needs a break.
 My husband drinks with our kumpares even without an occassion.
 As long as he does not do it often and he follows our rules, I am all for it.
 I join my high school and college friends’ lakad when I am available and P fetches me wherever I am.
 I would ask him to look after the kids kung nakakasama ako sa mga gala.
-Just remember to keep your priorities straight so the both of you will not go overboard.
+Just remember to keep your priorities straight and not go overboard.